 I am sorry that I cannot be more helpful in responding to your request.

 I did find the Hospital’s asylum intake records on microfilm at the Family History Library (for $7.50, I ordered the films and had them delivered to NEHGS in Boston for viewing).

 Edwin was admitted 20 Nov 1903 and remained there until his death 11 July 1904 of “Exhaustion of Senile Insanity”.

-Both were admitted through “Prob” (probate).
+The admittances were through “Prob” (probate).

 This confused me.
 I had previously searched through the Suffolk County probate indexes and found nothing.
 I consulted with Rhonda McClure, at NEHGS, who suggested that they may be recorded in a different probate book vs. those referenced in the probate court indices and suggested I contact Elizabeth Bouvier, Head of Archives, MA Supreme Judicial Court, firstname.lastname@example.org.